simcap/scanner/README.md

 # Scanner

 Learning python with a simple TCP scanner wrapping `nmap`.
+The goal is to make this scanner simple, easy to use, easy to contribute/enhanced and yet powerful enough.

 * accepts targets in various format: ipv4, ipv6, hostname, CIDR
 * allows a `--fast` and `--stealth` mode
 * no dependencies used: increase portability, ease of use on remote machines.
 * leveraging `nmap` functionalities and flags to avoid coding extra logic (ex: progress display)
-* not made Windows compatible as no platform to test it on.
+* no Windows compatibity in mind, as no platform to test it on.
 * compatible python 2 and 3

 ## Usage